2020A05 Describe the mechanisms that facilitate oxygen and carbon dioxide exchange in the placenta.

 · As HbF unloads CO2:

-o a)↑pCO2/H+ in maternal lacuna -> ↓HbA affinity for O2 -> UNLOAD O2
+o ↑pCO2/H+ in maternal lacuna -> ↓HbA affinity for O2 -> unload O2

-o b)↓pCO2/H+ in foetal capillary -> ↑HbF affinity for O2 -> LOAD O2
+o b)↓pCO2/H+ in foetal capillary -> ↑HbF affinity for O2 -> load O2

 Haldane effect: